Lateral epicondylalgia aka ‘tennis elbow’ is a common overuse injury of the elbow.

 - Dry needling

 - Taping techniques

 - Shockwave therapy (see next month article for details!)

 Other methods of management

 Sometimes conservative management is not enough to relieve the pain, in this case, your physiotherapist and sports physician can guide you through the other methods of treatment.
-These include:

 - PRP blood injection therapy (plasma rich platelets)